-“Not The Glint, no,” Rishi backed away instinctively.
+“Not The Glint, no,” Rashi backed away instinctively.

 “Do…do you have a plan?”

 The second well-aimed brick of the night sailed through the Jaguar’s windshield, making the obligatory loud crash.
 The security alarm wailed into the night.
-Rahul and Rishi receded into the belly of a particularly dark corner in the driveway and waited.
+Rahul and Rashi receded into the proverbial underbelly of a dark corner in the driveway and waited.

 The Maker, as his patrons called him, stirred in bed.
 Years of paranoia, arising from a mix or real and imaginary attempts to steal The Formula, had turned him into a light sleeper.
 The frantic cries of his Jaggu did not go unheard for long.

 The front door of the duplex house soon opened with a thud.
 Rahul waited intently behind the bush.
 A generous belly poked out of the door as if to scout the area, before being followed by the rest of The Maker’s middle-aged figure out into the adjoining driveway.
-The Maker let out a scream as he surveyed the grisly remains of his Jaggu’s windshield, or at least he tried to, before he was ambushed by an age-defyingly-nimble Rahul.
-A quick tap on The Maker’s head by Rishi, using the multi-talented brick, brought the driveway scene to a close.
+He let out a scream as his eyes fell on the grisly remains of his Jaggu’s windshield, or at least he tried to, before he was ambushed by an age-defyingly nimble Rahul.
+A quick tap on The Maker’s head by Rashi, using the multi-talented brick, brought the driveway scene to a close.

 The Maker woke up a couple of minutes later, a little groggy, and tied to one of his own chairs.

-“Give us The Formula, if you want to live,” Rishi growled on cue.
+“Give us The Formula, if you want to live,” Rashi growled on cue.